rrvt/LeePass/LeePass/README.md

 ## Updates

+### 4/11/25 Update

+Add a command to remove duplicates (title, url and username are the same, the most recent created saved).
+There are some duplicates with the same title but different usernames or urls.

 ### 4/9/25 Update

 This is a work in progress.
 I managed to load my existing database into the app.
 It will also